Thinkwise/docs/docs/platform_overview.md

 The GUI does not have to be programmed.
 It is completely built up during runtime on the basis of:

 1. Model
    - contains the definition of the GUI.
    - is defined in the SF and synchronized with IAM.
 2. Authorization
    - omits everything for which a user is not authorized.
    - is defined in the IAM.

-3. Lay-out
+3. Theme
    - consists of color scheme, logos, etc. and can, for instance, differ for users of a customer in a customer portal.
    - is defined in the SF and selected in the IAM.
 4. User preferences
    - provide an individual display of the things that a user is authorized for.
    - is provided from the GUI and recorded in the IAM.

 The GUIs are fully multilingual and communicate with the same business logic layer.